stakewise/helm-charts/README.md

-# The StakeWise Charts for Kubernetes
+# The Charts for Kubernetes

-The curated list of StakeWise helm charts.
+The list of helm charts forked from [StakeWise helm repository](https://github.com/stakewise/helm-charts), maintained and further developed by Nethermind team.
 Every chart is located in a separate folder and has the configuration parameters located in `values.yaml` file.

 ## TL;DR